 The staff will help you to get up and walk about as quickly as possible.
-If you have had minimally invasive surgery or are on an enhanced recovery programme, you may be able to walk on the same day as your operation.
-Generally, you will be helped to stand within 12-24 hours after your operation.
+If you've had minimally invasive surgery or are on an enhanced recovery programme, you may be able to walk on the same day as your operation.
+Generally, you'll be helped to stand within 12-24 hours after your operation.

 Walking with a frame or crutches is encouraged.
 Most people are able to walk independently with sticks after about a week but this can vary depending on the individual.

 During your stay in hospital, a physiotherapist will teach you exercises to help strengthen your knee.
 You can usually begin these the day after your operation.
-It is important to follow the physiotherapist's advice to avoid complications or dislocation of your new joint.
+It's important to follow the physiotherapist's advice to avoid complications or dislocation of your new joint.

 You may be put on a passive motion machine to restore movement in your knee and leg.
 This support will slowly move your knee while you are in bed.
 It helps to decrease swelling by keeping your leg raised and helps improve your circulation.

-If you are generally fit and well, the surgeon may suggest an enhanced recovery programme where you start walking on the day of the operation and are discharged within one to three days.
+If you're generally fit and well, the surgeon may suggest an enhanced recovery programme where you start walking on the day of the operation and are discharged within one to three days.

 Read more information about getting back to normal after an operation.

-Do not be surprised if you feel extremely tired at first.
-You have had a major operation and muscles and tissues surrounding your new knee will take time to heal.
+Don't be surprised if you feel extremely tired at first.
+You've had a major operation and muscles and tissues surrounding your new knee will take time to heal.
 Follow the advice of the surgical team and call your GP if you have any particular worries or queries.

 You may be eligible for home help and there may be aids that can help you.
 You may also want to arrange for someone to help you out for a week or so.

 The exercises your physiotherapist gives you are an important part of your recovery.
-It is essential you continue with them once you are at home.
+It's essential you continue with them once you're at home.
 Your rehabilitation will be monitored by a physiotherapist.